ankaAR/bestiario5e/_creatures/spring-eladrin.md

 * 3/day each: confusion, enthrall, suggestion
 * 1/day each: hallucinatory terrain, Otto's irresistible dance

 ***Joyful Presence.*** Any non-eladrin creature that starts its turn within 60 feet of the eladrin must make a DC 16 Wisdom saving throw.
-On a failed save, the creature is charmed for 1 minute.
+On a failed save, the creature is hechizado for 1 minute.
 On a successful save, the creature becomes immune to any eladrin's Joyful Presence for 24 hours.
-Whenever the eladrin deals damage to the charmed creature, it can repeat the saving throw, ending the effect on itself on a success.
+Whenever the eladrin deals damage to the hechizado creature, it can repeat the saving throw, ending the effect on itself on a success.

 ***Magic Resistance.*** The eladrin has advantage on saving throws against spells and other magical effects.